 It was worth the trouble and I enjoyed this hike more than the National Park, despite slipping in mud twice because of the morning rain (take appropriate shoes!).
 At some points, you’re at an impressive precipice with a view of the ocean ahead of you and forest and plains behind you dotted by herds of cow, sheep and lonely horses.

 You can kayak, and either rent a boat by the hour or do something more epic, like red-eye kayaking to watch the sunrise on the lake.
 It’s also a great place to do some bird watching and horseback riding.

 Where to Stay

 We stayed at Hostel Palafito Cucao, right on the banks of the lake and a short walk from the Chiloé National Park.
-It was definitely part of our experience as it provided a bit of luxury and comfort in this rural town while keeping their secludedness by not having televisions, but instead had board games to play around the fireplace and a hot-tub to take a dip in or kayak during the day.
+It was a highlight of our experience as it provided a bit of luxury and comfort in this rural town while maintaining their idea of disconnecting from the outside world to really appreciate and take in the area.
+They do not have televisions, but instead had board games to play around the fireplace and a hot-tub to take a dip in or kayak during the day.

 There were a few other hostels, but mainly campsites and cabins nearby as well.

 How to get to Cucao